people

-Trying to lose weight, start exercising, start your own business, find a more spiritual path?
+Trying to lose weight, start exercising, start your own business, or find a more spiritual path?
 Then you need willpower and self-control – lots of it.
 But what if the amount of willpower you have is limited?

-Studies in the 1990’s showed that our will power decreases through the day.
+Studies in the 1990’s showed that our willpower decreases through the day.
 We have to exert willpower more and more times through the day, but eventually run out.
 We only have a certain amount of willpower or self-control available.

 This idea is used to explain and justify snacking in the evening: